TheTimidShade/TTS-Cloak/README.md

 ## Changelog
 Read below for complete changelog history.

+### 08/12/2021
+- Fixed typo in module functions that would cause them to abort when TTS Beam laser is disabled using the TTS Effects AIO mod.

 ### 10/11/2021
 Applied changes from script version:
 - Updated ZEN functions to be consistent with other TTS scripts.